-The Africa Growth Lab worked to identify the most important constraints on African growth and to recommend interventions that can relax these constraints.
+Research project (2012-2014) focused at identifying the most important constraints on African growth and recommended interventions that can relax these constraints.
 Our researched covered four thematic areas: Productivity and Economic Growth, Innovations in Financial Services and Governance and Leadership, in Ethiopia, Kenya, Liberia, Rwanda and Uganda.

-A team from the Center for International Development collaborated with the Dominican government to develop a strategy to create a highly-productive, internationally competitive economy.
-With a vision for 2030, this team of scholars, practitioners, and government agencies hopes to revitalize the Dominican economy, promoting inclusive growth and sustainable human development.
+Collaboration with the Dominican government to develop a strategy to create a highly-productive, internationally competitive economy.
+With a vision for 2030, this team of scholars, practitioners, and government agencies aimed to revitalize the Dominican economy, promoting inclusive growth and sustainable human development.

 Global Trade Negotiations